Australia Tax Brackets 2026-27

 The Medicare Levy (2%) and Medicare Levy Surcharge (1%–1.5% for high earners without private hospital cover) are additional charges.
 For singles, the MLS applies above $93,000 in income.
 The surcharge applies to the full income at the applicable tier — not just the amount above the threshold — creating cliff effects at $93,000, $108,000, and $144,000.

-Calculate your Australia tax
+Calculate your exact Australia tax

 Frequently asked questions